 Two hours of group supervision is $60

-How many hours can I complete under group supervision?
+How many hours can I complete under group supervision in the State of California?

-For associate social workers (ASWs), marriage and family interns (IMFs) as well as professional clinical counselor interns (PCCIs), groups will satisfy up to 52 of the 104 required weeks of supervision.
+For associate social workers (ASWs), associate marriage and family therapists (AMFTs) as well as professional clinical counselor interns (PCCIs), groups will satisfy up to 52 of the 104 required weeks of supervision.

 What Will we cover in MFT/LCSW Supervision